pavdmyt/yaspin/README.md

 3. Commit your changes: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request
-6. Make sure tests are passing (if any)
+6. Make sure tests are passing

 ## License